santshvm/QuizWebApp/README.md

 <br>

-->Created a progress bar than updates accordig to the number of questions attempted.
+->Create a progress bar than updates according to the number of questions attempted.

 ## Demo of the progress-bar